 Promotion of protection of the environment is also deemed to constitute the protection of an element of the environment as a means to ensure the health and well-being of humans, as well as research and popularisation of nature and of natural heritage.
 In assessing promotion of protection of the environment, the capability of the association to realise the aims provided in its articles of incorporation must be reckoned with by considering its hitherto work or, where this is not applicable, the organisational structure of the association, the number of its members and the preconditions for membership established in the articles of incorporation.

-The right of appeal of the non-governmental environmental organisations has been regulated similarly in the draft General Part of the Environmental Code Act the scheduled term for enforcement thereof is planned for July 2014.

 Data Protection Inspectorate